-We will again have six plenary lectures as part of the scientific programme.
+We had six plenary lectures as part of the scientific programme.
 Our confirmed line-up:

 Markus Heilig is professor of psychiatry and director of the Center for Social and Affective Neuroscience at Linköping University in Sweden.
 Before returning to Sweden in 2015 to be the Center’s founding director, he served for more than ten years at the National Institute on Alcohol Abuse and Alcoholism at the National Institutes of Health (NIH) in the United States, where he established and led a major NIH intramural programme in translational research.